 The Aerospace Industries Association’s (AIA) Supersonic Working Group—which has been working with both regulators and lawmakers on the issue—is encouraging regulators to develop data-driven standards that focus on the characteristics of flight rather than speed itself.
 At the same time, AIA also wants to ensure appropriate environmental safeguards are built into any new standards.

-But while the congressional directives require a proposed rulemaking by next year, lawmakers didn’t include a deadline for its completion.
+But while the congressional directives called for the proposals, lawmakers didn’t include a deadline for completion of the rulemakings.
 The FAA may wait until ICAO develops its own standards before releasing a final rule, and ICAO is only in the early stages of such an effort.

 The industry is hoping that CAEP working groups—one on noise and another on emissions—would be ready to vote on a standard by 2023 with full ICAO adoption by 2025.
 “We won’t have an international standard until then, and we may not even have a final FAA regulatory standard until then, because the FAA often waits for ICAO,” Ellett said.